 As for food, it is possible to carry freeze-dried portions in your backpack.
 This will make you gain weight and above all give you the possibility of being independent for a few days.

 With Lifestraw straws, you will even be completely self-sufficient in drinking water!
-But there are above all 4 essential pieces of equipment which you will need to bring during your ultralight walk: the tent, the hiking backpack, a mattress, and a sleeping bag.
+But there are above all 4 essential pieces of equipment that you will need to bring during your ultralight walk: the tent, the hiking backpack, a mattress, and a sleeping bag.

 Letโs see how to choose the most useful and light equipment possible!

-The Hiking Backpack
+Hiking Backpack

-Click here to find out how to choose your ultra-light backpack!
+- Click here to find out how to choose your ultra-light backpack!

-The Tent
+Backpacking Tent

+For ultralight hiking, I recommend you choose a lightweight tent such as the well-known MSR Hubba NX.
 This tent is the most famous in the world for multi-day treks and ultralight backpacking.
 It can be assembled in less than 10 minutes and is available in single-person, two-person, or four-person versions.
-It weighs only 2.6 pounds in the 1-seater version and will allow you to stay sheltered in all seasons!
+The 1-seater version of this tent weighs only 2.6 pounds, offering an incredibly lightweight solution.
+This feature ensures that you can stay sheltered in all seasons.

-The Mattress
+Ultralight Mattress

 Bringing a mattress may seem superfluous, yet it quickly becomes essential.
-It will save you terrible back pain the next day when you wake up when you have pitched your tent on the rocky ground!
+It will save you from terrible back pain the next day when you wake up when you have pitched your tent on the rocky ground!
 It also makes it possible to provide a layer of waterproofing so as not to feel the cold and the humidity of the ground during the night.
+Again, itโs up to you to find the mattress that meets your comfort criteria but will be as light as possible.

-You then have the choice of very good foam mattresses like Thermarest mattresses.
+You have then the choice of very good foam mattresses like Thermarest mattresses.
 Thicker mattresses are also slightly heavier than the foam models.
 In any case, you can count on a mattress weighing less than 3 pounds.

-The Sleeping Bag
+Sleeping Bag

 The TETON Sports Leef Mummy Sleeping Bag for a comfort temperature rating of 0F / -18C.
-Whatever the environment in which you are going to evolve, it is possible to carry equipment optimized for ultralight hiking: it combines lightness, utility and resistance.
+Whatever the environment in which you are going to evolve, it is possible to carry equipment optimized for ultralight hiking: it combines lightness, utility, and resistance.

 The Necessary Evolution During the Experience